SkullCutter02/directus-template/README.md

 9. After it pushed, run `heroku run directus bootstrap`
 10. Then if you go to the app it should work
 11. If not just trigger a rebuild

+## Working with images

+Directus returns images with their UUID.
+Simply call `<directus_link>/assets/<image_id>`, and you'll get access to the image, no matter where the image is uploaded to